 - Size: 1,270,000 SF (117,980m²)

-- Professional Services: Architecture, Charrette, Construction Administration, Energy Management and Conservation, Healthcare Consulting, Interior Design, Landscape Architecture, MEP Engineering, Master Planning, Sustainable Design Consulting, Wayfinding Planning & Design
+- Professional Services: Architecture, Charrette, Construction Administration, Energy Management & Conservation, Healthcare Consulting, Interior Design, Landscape Architecture, MEP Engineering, Master Planning, Sustainable Design Consulting, Wayfinding Planning & Design

 - Project Components: Admitting/Registration, Ambulatory Services, Dental Clinic, Dining Area/Café, Ear, Nose Throat (ENT), Endoscopy, Imaging, Inpatient Beds, Intensive Care Unit, Laboratory, Occupational Therapy, Orthopedic, Physical Therapy, Rehabilitation, Respiratory Therapy, Speech Therapy, Surgery (inpatient), Wellness Center